canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

   You can then run the snap and edit its content at the same time.
 * Enter a shell with the same confinement as the snap to inspect its environment, paths, and see what it sees:
   `snap run --shell <snap>`

-### How to share my snap with the world?

-You can release it in the Snap Store and make it available privately or publicly in 5 minutes.
-Publishing steps are available in the [snapcraft docs](https://docs.snapcraft.io/build-snaps/publish).

 ### Where to find support?